 The Bakmee Chalet has 2 large yet low-key bedrooms, focusing on wood, cement and brick textures.
 They’re pretty similar, but Upper Bakmee is slightly smaller and ground-floor Lower Bakmee has the added luxury of a private Jacuzzi.

 Damunu Chalet houses the Nika and Ehela rooms plus the larger Damunu Suite.
 Booked together, they make a great option for groups or a family.

-Honeymooners and romantics should opt for the secluded Kumbuk Chalet which has its own living and dining area, a balcony with a Jacuzzi plunge pool and panoramic views across the lake.
+Honeymooners and romantics should opt for the secluded Kumbuk Chalet, or the Nil Manel Floating Villa, which have their own living and dining area, a balcony with a Jacuzzi plunge pool and panoramic views across the lake.